SfundoMhlungu/bokke.js/README.md

-I wrote most of bokke.js while I was noobish, If you happen to read the source, trust me I am sorry too, I wish I knew what was going in most parts, but it works.

-will refactor with time
+I wrote most of bokke.js in about 4 days I needed a tool quickly, I am working on refacroing most of the code, and applying DRY.

 ## License
  MIT